Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-_i9f2NI9JNc.md

 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: How big will the update for Update 4 be in gigabytes?
 https://www.youtube.com/watch?v=_i9f2NI9JNc
-This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: Size of the Update?](./yt-NMDDVWs3jZM.md) [https://www.youtube.com/watch?v=NMDDVWs3jZM](https://www.youtube.com/watch?v=NMDDVWs3jZM)
+This question was possibly replaced with a more recent answer: March 16th, 2021 Livestream Q&A: How big is the download? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8746&end=8838](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8746&end=8838)

 ### Topics